 Instructions

-- Bring water to a rolling boil and add oats.
-Add maple syrup, cocoa powder and salt.
-Whisk or stir well until smooth and creamy and water is mostly absorbed (about ten minutes).
-Add the Hu Chocolate gems if using and stir them in until them melt from the heat of the oats.
+- Add the oats, maple syrup, cocoa powder and salt.
+Whisk or stir well until the water is mostly absorbed and the oatmeal is smooth and creamy (about 10 minutes).
+Add the chocolate gems (if using) and stir them in until they melt from the heat of the oats.

 - Turn off the burner and add vanilla extract.
-Serve into four bowls.

 Notes